John Edward

-John Edward McGee Jr. (born October 19, 1969) is an American television personality, author and a self-proclaimed psychic medium.
+John Edward McGee Jr. (born October 19, 1969) is an American television personality, writer and self-proclaimed psychic medium.

 After writing his first book on the subject in 1998, Edward became a well-known (and controversial) figure in the United States with his shows broadcast on the Sci-Fi Channel premiering in July 2000 along with broadcasting on We TV since May 2006.

 Biography

 Edward (born in Glen Cove, New York) is the only son of an Irish-American police officer and an Italian-American working mother.
-The religion he was raised practicing was Roman Catholic.
-Although Edward later stopped practicing that faith, he has been quoted as saying that he has never stopped feeling connected to God and still feels closely connected to his Catholic roots.
+He was raised Roman Catholic and although he later stopped practicing, he stated that he has never stopped feeling connected to God and his Catholic roots.
 Edward was quoted saying, "This is something that is driven by a belief in God.
 It's the energy from that force that I think allows us to create this energy."

 According to Edward, when he was 15 and "a huge doubter" (in psychic abilities), he was read by a New Jersey woman who convinced him that he could become a medium.

 "She told me things that there is no way she could have known.
 And the first part of the reading was that this was the path that I was supposed to be on and that I was supposed to be a teacher and help people and – I thought she was nuts."
-Speaking of the same encounter in a 2002 interview, Edward said, "She told me I would one day become internationally known for my psychic abilities through lectures, books, radio and TV.
-I thought she was full of it until she started to tell me things no one in my life knew about...
-The details were unbelievable."

 Later, Edward worked as a phlebotomist while pursuing a degree in health care administration at Long Island University.
 He met his wife, Sandra McGee, when he was a student in a dance studio, and he became a ballroom dancing instructor.
-He and his wife had their first child, Justin, on September 25, 2002, and their second child, Olivia, on January 25, 2007.
+He and his wife have a son and a daughter; their second child, Olivia, is an actress.